25prabhu10/notes/docs/Concepts/AWS/AWS.md

   - Vertical Scalability
   - Horizontal Scalability (= elasticity)
 - Scalability is linked but different to High Availability
-- Let's deep dive into the distinction, using a call center as an example

 ### Vertical Scalability

-- Vertically scalability means increasing the size of the instance
+- Vertically scalability means **increasing the size of the instance**
-- For example, your application runs on a t2.micro
+- For example, your application runs on a `t2.micro`
-- Scaling that application vertically means running it on a t2.large
+- Scaling that application vertically means running it on a `t2.large`
-- Vertical scalability is very common for non distributed systems, such as a database.
+- Vertical scalability is **very common for non-distributed systems, such as a database.**
 - RDS, ElastiCache are services that can scale vertically.
-- There's usually a limit to how much you can vertically scale (hardware limit)
+- There's **usually a limit to how much you can vertically scale (hardware limit)**

 ### Horizontal Scalability

-- Horizontal Scalability means increasing the number of instances/systems for your application
+- Horizontal scalability means **increasing the number of instances/systems for your application**
-- Horizontal scaling implies distributed systems.
+- Horizontal scaling **implies distributed systems**.
 This is very common for web applications/modern applications
-- It's easy to horizontally scale thanks the cloud offerings such as Amazon EC2
+- It's **easy to horizontally scale** thanks the cloud offerings such as Amazon EC2

 ### High Availability